Seattle Convention Center: Second expansion

 Skanska–Hunt were initially chosen as the project's general contractors but were removed from the project in March 2016.
 They sued the convention center and Pine Street Group for wrongful termination of the contract.
 The lawsuit was settled for a payment of $7.8 million.
 The convention center hired a joint venture of Lease Crutcher Lewis and Clark Construction as the project's new general contractor.
 Due to delays in receiving city approval and permits, construction was pushed back to May 2018 and its cost increased to $1.7 billion.
 In May 2018, the city council approved the project's street vacation for Terry Avenue in exchange for $80 million in public benefits.
 These included funding for affordable housing, improvements to Freeway Park and nearby bicycle lanes, and a study into lidding portions of Interstate 5.

 Convention Place station was permanently closed on July 21, 2018, and demolition began shortly afterwards.
 On August 14, ground was broken on construction of the convention center expansion; the new building was named "Summit", while the original convention center was renamed to "Arch".
 The contractors for the project used a "billboarding" process that divides structure erection into zones to shorten construction of the convention center's structural components.
-Hudson Pacific Properties acquired the rights to the northeastern tower site on Boren Avenue and plans to build a 16-story office building that would open in late 2022.
+Hudson Pacific Properties acquired the rights to the northeastern tower site on Boren Avenue and planned to build a 16-story office building that would have opened in late 2022.

 In May 2020, the project development team announced that they would seek financial assistance from the federal government and bonds to fill $300 million in unmet needs.
 The project is planned to be dependent on lodging tax revenue, which fell by 60 percent due to the COVID-19 pandemic.
 A $100 million loan from King County was proposed in December 2020 to continue work on the project, which had slowed during the pandemic.
 The state government and city government also offered to join the loan deal to fill the funding gap.
 In April 2021, the convention center announced that it had sold $342 million in municipal bonds to private institutions to fund the budget shortfall with approval from the Washington State Treasurer in lieu of public financing.
 The Summit building topped out in June 2021 and hosted its first event on January 13, 2023; its final cost was nearly $2 billion.
 To prepare for its opening, the entire complex was renamed to the Seattle Convention Center (SCC) on April 18, 2022; the rebrand was originally planned to occur in June 2020 with fanfare, but was delayed and announced without a celebration due to the pandemic.
-Hudson Pacific subsequently announced the start of construction on the 16-story office building, officially named Washington 1000, on April 28; the building's opening date was pushed back to early 2024.
+Following the renaming, Hudson Pacific announced the start of construction on the 16-story office building, officially named Washington 1000, on April 28; the building was topped out in September 2023 and opened by early 2024.